 SiD has also added Wellness to its STEAM curriculum as health and well-being are essential to our youth actors' success.

-Shakespeare in Detroit hosted auditions for high school students (14 to 18 years old) on April 24, 2021 from 10 a.m. to 4 p.m.
-EST. for our inaugural summer conservatory, which included intensive studies of voice and text, stage combat and dramaturgy with an introduction to costume design and other vocational and artistic pillars that ultimately resulted in a filmed production of Romeo & Juliet.
-VIEW BY CLICKING BUTTON BELOW.
+Shakespeare in Detroit is hosting auditions for high school students (14 to 18 years old) on April 2, 2022 from 10 a.m. to 2 p.m. at the former Marygrove College for our second summer conservatory, which includes intensive studies of voice and text, dance and dramaturgy with an introduction to costume design and other vocational and artistic pillars that will ultimately result in a filmed production of A Midsummer Night's Dream.

-Each of the ten (10) students who successfully completed the summer program received a $1,000 grant at the conclusion of the conservatory.
+Each of the fifteen (15) students who successfully complete the summer program will receive a $1,000 scholarship at the conclusion of the conservatory.
+LEARN MORE HERE